Table of Contents

 Are Aviation Inspectors happy?

-Aviation inspectors rank highly among careers.
-Overall they rank in the 74th percentile of careers for satisfaction scores.
+Aviation Inspectors rank highly among careers.
+Overall they rank in the 73rd percentile of careers for satisfaction scores.

 Aviation Inspector Career Satisfaction by Dimension